skylightio/skylight-docs/source/getting-set-up.md

 Once `skylight setup` has finished running, a new `config/skylight.yml` file will be generated containing a new application ID and authentication token.

-You’ll need to [configure](#setting-configuration-variables) this new environment with these new credentials.
+You’ll need to [configure](#setting-configuration-variables){:class="js-scroll-link"} this new environment with these new credentials.

 ## Regenerating the App Token

-If your application token may have been compromised, you can regenerate it from the [settings page](https://www.skylight.io/app/settings/account).
+If your application token may have been compromised, you can regenerate it from the [settings page](https://www.skylight.io/app/settings/account){:target="_blank"}.

 <img retina="true" style="width: 100%; max-width: 1249px" src="../assets/regenerate-token.png" alt="Screenshot of settings page">

-Once you have regenerated the token, you will need to [update your production application](#setting-configuration-variables) with the new token.
+Once you have regenerated the token, you will need to [update your production application](#setting-configuration-variables){:class="js-scroll-link"} with the new token.